-On average, listings lease in the $0's per square foot per year.
-The Downtown Tulsa region is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $17 per sqft per year.
-That's a 100% decrease in rent.
+Most listings are in the $10's per square foot per year.
+The Downtown Tulsa region is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 7% decrease in rent.

-In the last 90 days, 2 listings have come on the market, which means new availabilities might be going fast.
+In the last 90 days, 21 listings have been posted online, which means listings might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 100% of the available leases in the Downtown Tulsa are subleases, so you might be able to snag a great spot on a short term.
+About 10% of the office spaces in the Downtown Tulsa are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 10,170 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are around 2 stories.
-Most buildings in this market were built in 1963 and are Class B.
+Even though the median size is 8,900 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this market are close to 7 stories.
+Most buildings in this market were built in 1941 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
 Health care is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Downtown Tulsa folk.
+Commute by car is the most popular way to get to work amongst Downtown Tulsa occupants.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.